-One such option on the horizon is called Vasalgel and is a hydrogel that is injected into the vas deferns.
-(The vas deferns is the tube in the male reproductive system that carries the sperm and is what is cut during a vascetomy.)
+One such option on the horizon is called Vasalgel and is a hydrogel that is injected into the vas deferens.
+(The vas deferens is the tube in the male reproductive system that carries the sperm and is what is cut during a vasectomy.)
 The gel would be injected during a quick outpatient procedure in a physician’s office and create a semi-permeable gel barrier that would block sperm while having no effect on sexual function.
 The side effects are reported to be minimal.

 Protection For Now

 It could be years before any of these options make it to market and into your physician’s office and until then, there remains two primary options for men: condoms and vasectomies.
 Condoms are recommended across the board for sexually active men, particularly those whose lifestyle may put them at greater risk for sexually transmitted diseases.
 Vasectomies are more widely accepted among men ages 50 and older, with nearly 500,000 men getting “snipped” each year in the United States.
 Contrary to public belief, a vasectomy doesn’t affect a man’s sexual function, and may take up to three months to be effective.
 It is, however, not without its drawbacks.

 “Reversing vasectomy is quite costly, and doesn’t always work, so it’s important to consider this as a final option,” says Nelson Bennett, MD, urologist with Northwestern Medical Group.
 “Because it is difficult to reverse, vasectomies are usually considered by couples who are done having children.”